pilsung-kang/R-for-Data-Analytics/README.md

   * Due date: 2017.
 09. 30.
 24:00 EST.
   * List of students who have hot submitted the result (DataCamp Certificate) of first assignment
   * aljohani talal mohammed, 김동규
-* Assignment 2: Fill the blanks (marked with ???) in the Assignment 2 R script (See the R Instroduction 1 folder)
+* Assignment 2: Fill the blanks (marked with ???) in the Assignment 2 R script (See the R Introduction 1 folder)
   * Use either English version or Korean version
   * Send the completed R script via E-mail: dsba.koreauniv@gmail.com
   * Due date: 2017.
 10. 25.
+24:00 EST.
+* Assignment 3: Fill the blanks (marked with ???) in the Assignment 3 Rmd file (See the R Introduction 2 folder)
+  * Use either English version or Korean version
+  * Send the RMD source code and compiled HTML files via E-mail: dsba.koreauniv@gmail.com
+  * Due date: 2017.
+11. 08.
 24:00 EST.

 ## Schedule